mozilla/mozillaclubs/CODE_OF_CONDUCT.md

 ## Raising Issues

-If you believe you‘re experiencing practices which don‘t meet the above policies, or if you feel you are being harassed in any way, please immediately contact Zannah Marsh.
+If you believe you‘re experiencing practices which don‘t meet the above policies, or if you feel you are being harassed in any way, please immediately contact @Julia or @Carotejada.

-organisers reserve the right to refuse admission to anyone violating these policies, and/or take further action including expulsion from the event.
+Administrators reserve the right to refuse admission to anyone violating these policies, and/or take further action including expulsion from the event.

 ## Working in the Open

-Because working open is one of our core values, Mozilla Clubs program planning is done in the open on Github (check out our repo [here](https://github.com/mozilla/global-sprint)).
-We hope participants will benefit from this culture of transparency and collaboration during the Festival, and will continue to work with an open ethos in their projects after #mozsprint.
+Because working open is one of our core values, Mozilla Clubs program uses Github as a platform to share, interact, and participate.
+We hope participants will benefit from this culture of transparency and collaboration, and continue to work with an open ethos in their projects.
 Learn more about [how we work open at Mozilla](https://wiki.mozilla.org/Working_open).
 <!--- END MOZILLA COMMUNITY PARTICIPATION GUIDLINES --->